Linked Objects

 Yes

-There is no direct assignment from A to B, but the link was created indirectly, e.g. via some inducement, for example from A to B, where B induces C. So A → C is not prescribed but actual.
+There is no direct assignment from A to B, but the link was created indirectly, e.g., via an inducement, such as from A to B, where B induces C. So A → C is not prescribed but actual.

 No